Request for Fire Investigation or Technical Assistance

 The calls for assistance that do not meet the established criteria for an OFC investigation may be deferred to the LAFC and/or police services to handle directly.

 The OFC provides technical advice and assistance to the fire service on routine matters upon request.
-The OFC also provides more immediate technical advice and assistance to the fire service in cases of high-risk situations.
+We also provide more immediate technical advice and assistance to the fire service in cases of high-risk situations.
 These requests are usually made to the regional office during normal office hours.

-The OFC will make every effort to provide technical advice and assistance to the fire service based on priority and availability of staff resources.
+Every effort is made to provide technical advice and assistance to the fire service based on priority and availability of staff resources.